 Price changes are a common occurrence.
 Partners can anticipate price changes for license-based offers by looking at the price list preview.
-On the Partner Center dashboard, open the Pricing and Offers page to see the price list preview.
+On the Partner Center dashboard, select the Pricing tile to see the price list preview.

 However, Azure usage-based pricing has no preview.
 Partners can keep up with Azure consumption price changes by using the RateCard API, which returns that day's meter pricing.